pimpcapital/ParallelGit/README.md

 Project purpose explained
 -------------------------
-Git is an awesome data storage.
+Git is an interesting data storage.
 Its special data structure offers many useful features such as:

 * Keeping history snapshots at a very low cost
 * Automatic duplication detection
 * Remote backup
 * Merging and conflict resolution

 Git is well known and widely used as a VCS, yet few software application uses Git as a internal data storage.
-One of the reasons is the lack of high level API to efficiently communicate with a Git repository.
+One of the reasons is the lack of high level API that allows efficient communication with Git repository.

-Consider the workflow in software development, the standard steps to make changes to Git repository are:
+Consider the workflow in software development, the standard steps to make changes in Git are:

 ```
 Checkout (branch/commit) ⇒ Write file ⇒ Add file to index ⇒ Commit